secureonas/splunk-git/SplunkGitClient.md

 sudo -u splunk git --git-dir=/opt/splunk_git_repo/etc.git config core.bare false sudo -u splunk git --git-dir=/opt/splunk_git_repo/etc.git config core.worktree /opt/splunk/etc

-# Commit identity — set per-repo so SH01 and SH02 stay distinguishable
+# Commit identity — set per-repo so each search head stays distinguishable
 sudo -u splunk git --git-dir=/opt/splunk_git_repo/etc.git config user.name  "splunk-sh01"
 sudo -u splunk git --git-dir=/opt/splunk_git_repo/etc.git config user.email "splunk-sh01@example.com"
 ```

+> **`splunk-sh01` is a label you choose — use the search head's hostname.** Whatever you
+> put in `user.name` is what appears as the commit author in Gitea, so the point is that
+> a glance at the history tells you which server produced the change.
+If the box is
+> `splunk-sh-prod-01`, use that.
+Check with `hostname -s` and use the result.
+>
+> The email does not have to resolve or receive mail; it just has to be unique per host.

 There is deliberately **no `.git` file or directory left in `/opt/splunk/etc`**.
 The app
 is given both paths explicitly, so nothing needs to point back.